Testing collapse models with Bose-Einstein-Condensate interferometry: Standard two-mode BEC interferometry

-We now consider a uniformly split BEC with a well-defined phase around $\bar\varphi$ at time $t$.
-This phase could be read out directly by overlapping and imaging the phase-sheared condensates corresponding to the two modes \cite{sugarbaker2013enhanced}.
-More conventionally, it is mapped to $n$ by recombination at the second beam splitter.
-CSL-induced dephasing causes a broadening of the phase distribution with time.
-For $N\gg1$, the phase distribution is approximately Gaussian, with variance
+In this article, instead of focusing on derived quantities like interference visibility, we will study the impact of CSL on the phase distribution of the condensate.
+Consider a uniformly split BEC, as characterized by an initial particle number distribution with vanishing mean population imbalance and a number uncertainty $\sigma_n (0)$.
+The conjugate many-body quantum observable $\varphi$ has an uncertainty bounded by $\sigma_\varphi (0)>1/\sigma_{n}(0)$ \cite{Ma2011}.
+The mean value $\bar \varphi$ accrues over time depending on the energy difference between the two modes.
+In each run, the value of $\varphi$ could be read out directly by overlapping and imaging the phase-sheared condensates corresponding to the two modes \cite{sugarbaker2013enhanced}.
+More conventionally, it is mapped to the atom number differences $n$ between the modes by recombination at the second beam splitter ($\pi/2$-pulse) \cite{Berrada2013}, see Fig.~\ref{fig:RamseyScheme} for a sketch of a typical protocol in the collective spin representation \cite{Arecchi1972}.

-as follows from the theory in \cite{schrinski2019macroscopicity} (summarized in \cite{Supp}).
-Here, $\sigma_{\varphi} (0)$ and $\sigma_{n} (0)$ are the initial phase and number uncertainties of the split BEC state, while the parameter $\zeta$ accounts for phase dispersion due to atom-atom interactions \cite{Javanainen1997PhaseDispersion}, typically negligible in dilute condensates.
-Corrections to the Gaussian phase distribution underlying \eqref{eq:phaseVar_dephasing} are irrelevant here as we consider only $\sigma_{\varphi} (t) \ll \pi$; they could be easily implemented via trigonometric mapping \cite{schrinski2019macroscopicity}.